Everything That’s Happened During the First Day of Brett Kavanaugh’s Hearings

 Protests Punctuate the Hearings

 Within the first few minutes of the hearings, protests began shouting over Senate Judiciary Chairman Chuck Grassley, forcing him to begin his opening statement an hour later than expected.
 Demonstrators yelled remarks like “Cancel Brett Kavanaugh.
-Adjourn the hearing.”
+Adjourn the hearing” and “An illegitimate president cannot make a lifetime appointment to the Supreme Court.”

 Removing the first batch of disruptive audience members did little to stop the cacophony, which Republican Senator John Cornyn referred to as “mob rule.”
 The interruptions continued well into the second and third hour of the hearings.